MichaelTong/michaeltong.github.com/about.md

 ### Life

-Coding, Basketball, Sketching, Guitar, Music, Travel,... make up my **LIFE**.
+I think my life is quite simple, coding, basketball, sketch, guitar, music and travel make up my current life.
+I don't want my life to be complicated, neither do I like anyone who will make my life complicated.

+Tech's good, so is **LIFE**.

 ### Travel